 In Africa, for example, THP has constructed, installed, or rehabilitated thousands of latrines.
 And in India—where open defecation is the most ubiquitous in the world—Elected Women Representatives go from community to community to help equip women and girls with knowledge and information about proper sanitation and hygiene.
-The Hunger Project has assembled a series of case studies about these elected women leaders in a booklet on Water and Sanitation.
 In Bangladesh, multiple Water, Sanitation and Hygiene (WASH) campaigns have been conducted, and there have been thousands of meetings on hygiene practices around the country since then that educate communities about the importance of sanitation.

 In Mexico, The Hunger Project has begun installing compositing “eco-toilets,” training community members on how to build the bathrooms, use and maintain them.
 This community-led approach has resulted in the total appropriation of the process and technique, in personal empowerment and developing leadership skills.
 And in the remote community of Catishtic, Chiapas, a group of young women in their 20’s led the construction of the first bathroom in their community.

 In addition, The Hunger Project works to access timely and accurate data for interventions in sanitation, and to make that data accessible and transparent to community members.
 This makes the data ‘actionable’ and usable for communities and state authorities.
 WASH data is shared through participatory tools, including community Transparency Boards, which enable community members to visualize progress in areas such as improved sanitation.
 Disseminating and sharing data in a timely and accurate way enables communities to bridge valuable relationships with local governments and NGOs working in sanitation.

 What We Do